Kurdistan Region Security Council: War on ISIL

-2015 Hawija operation

-On 22 October 2015, the Directorate of Counter Terrorism (CTD), part and parcel of the Kurdistan Region Security Council, conducted an operation in Hawija backed by US Special Operations Forces.
-During the operation, they rescued 69 hostages, killed more than 20 ISIL terrorists and captured 6 others.
-During the course of the operation, a US service member, Master Sgt.
-Joshua L. Wheeler, was killed.
-The Kurdistan Region Security Council says its intelligence indicated the hostages, including Peshmerga officers, were to be executed the following morning as mass graves were prepared nearby.
-It announced there were no Kurds or Peshmerga among the rescued hostages.
-US Secretary of Defense Ash Carter called the raid 'life-saving' and expected more similar raids with Kurdish partners.
-Carter added Kurdish forces collected valuable intelligence, including documents and electronics.

 Operation Free Sinjar

 The battle for Sinjar, code-named Operation Free Sinjar, was a large offensive supervised by the President of the Kurdistan Region in November 2015.
 The operation included over 7,500 Peshmerga, backed by international coalition warplanes, against ISIL positions in and around Sinjar.

 Before beginning their attack, Peshmerga forces were positioned in three strategic fronts North, East and West of Mount Sinjar to sever Highway 47, a strategic ISIL supply route to move supplies between Iraq and Syria.
 According to Kurdish authorities, the objectives were also to cordon off the area by creating a buffer zone South of Sinjar and to then enter and clear the city.

 Coalition warplanes began pounding ISIL positions at 2100hrs on 11 November ahead of a ground offensive at 0600hrs on 12 November.
 Having achieved all three strategic objectives, the operation concluded at approximately 1500hrs on 13 November.
 The Kurdistan Region Security Council announced more than 28 villages were retaken in an area measuring over 200 square kilometers, and 300 ISIL fighters were killed throughout battle.